The only organization dedicated solely to helping state boards advance equity and excellence in public education.

 Public Education Positions Committee

 Submits new resolutions or position statements and/or amendments to standing resolutions or existing policy statements that amplify members’ collective national voice.
-Each member state can nominate an individual to the PEP Committee, which is currently chaired by Lisa Fricke, a member of the Nebraska State Board of Education.
+Each member state can nominate an individual to the PEP Committee.
 Contact Joseph Hedger for more information.

 Finance and Audit Committee